-The School Board of Broward County Public Schools is committed to providing quality educational opportunities for all students regardless of background characteristics by providing each student an educational environment that enhances that individual's educational success.
+The School Board of Broward County Public Schools is committed to providing quality educational opportunities for all students regardless of background characteristics by providing each student an educational environment that enhances the individual's educational success.
 The School Board is also committed to encouraging all parents to play an active role in their children's education and to increasing the educational options available to parents and students in the public schools.
 Finally, the School Board is committed to providing settings for education that promote understanding of diversity, tolerance and fair play, so that the positive tenets of a democratic society are reinforced by what students experience in schools.
-In Broward County Public Schools, diversity is a broad concept that includes gender, race, ethnicity, socioeconomic background, linguistic differences, exceptional abilities, variations of talents and abilities, and special needs.
+In Broward County Public Schools, diversity is a broad concept that includes gender, race, gender identity, ethnicity, socioeconomic background, linguistic differences, exceptional abilities, variations of talents and abilities, and special needs.
 Throughout this Policy, wherever the word "parent(s)" appears, it shall also refer to "guardian(s)."

-The School Board supports Innovative Programs/Parent Options as one tool for achieving these goals.
-First, the School Board believes that Innovative Programs/Parent Options should provide educational programs that promote educational excellence for all students.
-The Innovative Programs/Parent Options will offer students with different interests, talents and aptitudes, distinct choices that may enhance their educational success.
-Second, the School Board believes that Innovative Programs/Parent Options should be used to develop innovative instructional practices and promote systemic reform.
-Third, Innovative Programs/Parent Options is one tool for the promotion of diversity within schools, including, but not limited to, the prevention, reduction, or elimination of minority group isolation.
-In addition, Innovative Programs/Parent Options supports the District's goal to stabilize enrollment at selected schools.
-Innovative Programs/Parent Options are developed, established and maintained, dependent on the needs of the District as a whole, in meeting identified school district enrollment and diversity goals.
+The School Board supports School Choice (Magnet Schools, NOVA, Opportunity Scholarship Program, reassignments, College Academy at Broward College, and Broward Virtual Schools) as one tool for achieving these goals.
+First, the School Board believes that School Choice should provide educational programs that promote educational excellence for all students.
+School Choice will offer students with different interests, talents and aptitudes, distinct choices that may enhance their educational success.
+Second, the School Board believes that School Choice should be used to develop innovative instructional practices and promote systemic reform.
+Third, School Choice is one tool for the promotion of diversity within schools, including, but not limited to, the prevention, reduction, or elimination of minority group isolation.
+In addition, School Choice supports the District's goal to stabilize enrollment at selected schools.
+School Choice is developed, established and maintained, dependent on the needs of the District as a whole, in meeting identified school district enrollment and diversity goals.